 Do you remember this game from when you were a little kid?
 Mansion, Apartment, Shack, or House?
 Here is a link to free instructions in Spanish.
 Have your students read the instructions in Spanish and then play.
 I couldn’t find instructions in other languages, but here are the instructions in English.

-If you’d like to do several of these activities, but don’t have time to prep them, I’ve compiled them into growing bundles (meaning you’ll get whatever I add in future years for free).
+If you’d like to do several of these activities, but don’t have time to prep them, check out the Valentine’s Day bundles.
 There are activities for all levels of Spanish and French and believe me, there are enough activities to fill your Valentine’s Day classes for the rest of your teaching career.

 Wishing you a French or Spanish Valentine’s Day filled with love!